HeraLedro/CSCI3161-Assignments/Asteroids/README.txt

     Photon
         The sprite fired by the player.
 Any photon which impacts an asteroid destroys it.
-Photons do not wrap around the screen like asteroids and ships.
+Photons do not wrap around the screen like asteroids.

 ---Left to Implement---